2023 Ocracoke British Cemetery Ceremony Friday, May 12th at 11:00

 The day before the Ocracoke ceremony, the Buxton ceremony will be held on May 12th to honor the service of the men who lost their lives April 1942 when the British armed tanker San Delfino was sunk by the U-203.
 Two of the men are buried at the British Cemetery in Buxton, Fourth Engineer Officer Michael Cairns of the Royal Merchant Navy from the San Delfino and an unknown soldier.

-The ceremonies are organized by the Friends of the Graveyard of the Atlantic Museum, the Ocracoke community, the U.S. Coast Guard, Coast Guard Auxiliary 16-04, the National Park Service, the Commonwealth War Graves Commission, students from the Cape Hatteras Secondary School of Coastal Studies and the Ocracoke School as well as the Ocracoke Boy Scout troop.
+The ceremonies are organized by the Friends of the Graveyard of the Atlantic Museum, the Ocracoke community, the U.S. Coast Guard, Coast Guard Auxiliary 16-04, the National Park Service, the Commonwealth War Graves Commission, students from the Cape Hatteras Secondary School of Coastal Studies and the Ocracoke School.
 The ceremonies are open to the public.
 For more information, call the Graveyard of the Atlantic Museum at (252) 986-2995.